House of Charity

 A Program of Catholic Charities Spokane

-Since 1958, the House of Charity (HOC) has accepted anyone in any condition, including the mentally ill and actively substance abusing.
+Since 1958, the House of Charity (HOC) has accepted anyone in any condition, including those suffering from mental illness and addiction.
 The HOC provides emergency services including meals, clothing, shelter, and case management to an underserved population of homeless, transient, and poor men and women in the Spokane area while ensuring preservation of individual dignity.
 We serve a population of men and women who are 18+.

 We offer a variety of programs for both men and women, including our Drop-In Day Program, Emergency Sleeping Program, Respite Program, BRIDGES Program, Residential Client Program, and Housing First Projects.
 To learn more about these programs, please visit our website by clicking on the "Visit Our Website" button in our contact table.